On this page:

 Carbon fiber reinforced with resin is a wonderful material with many space age uses that require strength with light weight.
 I’ve used it in boats and airplanes, and over the years I have explored the potential of its surprisingly good acoustic properties.
-My carbon fiber dulcimers are now my favorites due to their wonderful tone, light weight, and tuning stability.
+My carbon fiber dulcimers are among my favorites due to their pleasing tone, light weight, and tuning stability.
 Carbon plays an important roll in my current hammers also.

 Carbon Flex-Shaft hammers are the result of many years experimenting to achieve the best tone and playability.
 Carbon fiber has the best physical properties for making the flexible shafts.
 An optional ergonomic hand grip is available to ease wrist, finger, and joint problems.
 See the Hammers page for photos and details.

 The soundboard, back, and frame, are carbon fiber.
 Wood is still used for bridges, pin blocks, and internal braces.
 The exceptional properties of carbon allow me to save a lot of weight while still making a professional, high quality dulcimer that stays in tune.
-Weight is 9 lbs., about 60% the weight of an all-wood COMPACT.
+Weight is 10 lb., about 60% the weight of an all-wood COMPACT.
 Since the carbon structure is impervious to moisture, humidity has no effect on tuning.
 This greatly reduces the risks of traveling or performing outdoors.

 The twill weave pattern of the carbon cloth shows through on the frame rails.

-On the first carbon Compact I made the soundboard purple just for fun!
+On the first carbon COMPACT I made the soundboard purple just for fun!
 Later carbon dulcimers have natural carbon black soundboards.
 My usual decorative soundholes are absent.
 Soundholes would weaken critical areas of the top and add weight by requiring heavier bracing, so soundholes are in the back and sides.

-Rizzetta Carbon Extended Range hammer dulcimer.
+Rizzetta carbon EXTENDED RANGE hammer dulcimer.

 ER with carbon reinforced Bubinga wood frame rails.
+Bridges are purpleheart.

 Carbon frame rails are overlaid with highly figured bubinga wood decorated with abalone inlay.

-Top view of Carbon Extended Range hammer dulcimer.
+Top view of carbon EXTENDED RANGE hammer dulcimer.